mecmartini/soulweb-docs/docs/drupal/drupal_vm_behat.md

 From your `vagrant` machine, on your `drupal` project folder, the following steps will help you get your first Behat tests up and running!

+If your project already have the file `behat.yml` in your `drupal` docroot then skip this and jump directly to [Run your first Behat test](drupal_vm_behat.md#3-run-your-first-behat-test).

-Create a `behat.yml` file inside the `docroot` of your site (e.g. create this file alongside the rest of the `Drupal` codebase at `/var/www/drupalvm/drupal/behat.yml`), with the following contents:
+Create a `behat.yml` file inside the docroot of your site (e.g. create this file alongside the rest of the `Drupal` codebase at `/var/www/drupalvm/drupal/behat.yml`), with the following contents:

     chrome:
       autoload: